Modular structure in labour networks reveals skill basins: Results

-Focusing on services industries, and with an equal number of observations at each slice $\tau$, we observe a peak in $\Delta$R2 for CE$^\tau$ relative to both CE$^1$ and CE$^10$ around $\tau=4$ (Figure \ref{fig4} B and F).
-We can interpret these results as suggesting that CE$^\tau$ is more strongly associated with employment growth than CE$^1$ or CE$^{10}$ for a range of $\tau$ around $3\leq\tau\geq6$.
-This is confirmed in Figure \ref{fig4} G where we show the absolute value of $\Delta$R2 for all pairwise combinations of CE$^\tau$.

-In contrast, when we compare CE$^\tau$ to CE$^4$ for all $\tau$ (Figure \ref{fig4} C and D), at no point does CE$^\tau$ 'out-perform' CE$^4$.
-We infer from this that $\tau=4$ is in a sense optimal for this exercise.
-This is interesting, suggesting that this partition represents the optimal scale at which labour pooling occurs for services industries in the Irish case.
+We observe a peak in $\Delta$R2 for CE$^\tau$ relative to both CE$^1$ and CE$^{10}$ around $\tau=4$ (Figure \ref{fig4} B and F).
+We can interpret these results as suggesting that CE$^\tau$ is more strongly associated with employment growth than CE$^1$ or CE$^{10}$ for a range of $\tau$ around $2\leq\tau\leq5$.
+In contrast, when we compare CE$^\tau$ to CE$^4$ for all $\tau$ (Figure \ref{fig4} D), at no point does CE$^\tau$ 'out-perform' CE$^4$.
+We infer from this that $\tau=4$ is the (statistically) optimal scale at which labour pooling occurs for services industries in the UK case.

-In the appendix, we show the corresponding coefficient and t-statistic for Figure \ref{fig4} A-F (both peak around $\tau=4$).
-We also replicate Figure \ref{fig4} A-F for manufacturing industries, finding a weaker signal for a peak in $\Delta$R2 around $\tau=4$ (we note that the coefficient is generally not significant for manufacturing industries only).
-Finally, we repeat the analysis of Figure \ref{fig4} A-B for changes in edge threshold $\gamma \in [0, 0.5]$, and observe a peak in $\Delta$R2 around $\tau=4$ for all values of $\gamma$.
+In Figure \ref{fig4} G we repeat this exercise for all pairwise combinations of CE$^\tau$.
+Darker rows (and, symmetrically, columns) signify values of $\tau$ which tend to produce a larger values of r-squared relative to other resolutions.
+The results confirm what we saw above, with a peak around $\tau=4$.

-Finally, we compare cluster employment with its close cousin 'related employment' (RE, see Equation \ref{eq_re}).
-Related employment is essentially equivalent to the single cluster case of CE (resolution $\tau=15$).
+Finally, we compare cluster employment with its close cousin 'related employment' (RE).
+Related employment is essentially equivalent to the single community case of CE (i.e., resolution $\tau\geq 14$).
 Hence, related employment neglects the network structure, and does not capture the presence of industry clusters limiting skill-sharing.
-Figure \ref{fig5} A shows that related employment is positively associated with employment growth for all industries, but does less well when industries are split into services and manufacturing.
+Consistent with the wider literature, Figure \ref{fig5} A shows that related employment is positively associated with employment growth for the set of all industries and services, but insignificant for manufacturing alone.